 Simply count how many magnets you have in the motor bell, that’s the number you have to enter in Motor Poles.
-If you put the wrong number in, filtering is not going to work properly.
+If you put the wrong number in, filtering is not going to work properly (doesn’t report the correct RPM).
 As a general guideline:

 - 14 poles in 22XX, 23XX, 24XX motors